Passphrase Best Practices¶

 shortcut icons are created on the Desktop of each Tails workstation to make it

-easy to access the Tor Hidden Services without having to look up their
+easy to access the onion services without having to look up their

 .onion addresses every time.